 When I tried out the service myself, I contacted Visible customer service a few different times to see how it would go.
 Each time, I was connected with a live agent within a couple of minutes, and they were all able to answer my questions immediately.

-While this would normally be alarming, a recent study by the American Customer Satisfaction Index revealed that scores for MVNOs, in general, fell 2.7% in customer satisfaction from 2020-2021.
+While this would normally be alarming, a study by the American Customer Satisfaction Index revealed that scores for MVNOs, in general, fell 2.7% in customer satisfaction from 2020-2021.
 Between 2021 and 2022, those scores remained steady.
+According to the most recent study, satisfaction scores are rising slightly in 2023.

 Simply put, high demands on cell phone service providers during COVID-19 had led to more dissatisfied customers in general.
 That being said, Visible itself is not notorious for poor customer service, and I had a great experience with the company.